akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+1:13 PM 9/2/2022
+When cursor is in Timeline height, Up and Down arrows change kurrent keyframe segment type for selected Deformer.
+This type is displayed in Timeline as keyframe height. shortest height means Acceleration Mid, follow Acceleration End, Start and None.

 10:32 AM 9/1/2022
 Left and Right Arrows advance currentFrame when Timeline is on.
 Alt + T switch Timeline on and off.